The Story of Ireland

 The Story of Ireland is a five-part documentary series examining the history of Ireland and its impact on the wider world.
 Over the course of the programmes, Fergal Keane travels across three continents, tracing the events, the people and the influences that shaped modern Ireland.
 The first episode aired on 20 February 2011.

 Episodes

 Episode One: The Age of Invasions

 The series aims to explore Irish history using the historical facts and evidence while charting the origin and impact of the numerous myths that have been passed off as history in the past.
 Key to this approach is relating developments in Ireland to events and changes in Europe and the world at large as the centuries progress.

-Areas discussed in the opening episode include the impact of early Christianity and monasticism in Ireland; the birth of Ireland's potent literary culture; the unique law tracts created by Irish lawyers that afford us remarkable insights into the day-to-day lives and habits of ordinary people nearly 1500 years ago.
+Areas discussed in the opening episode include the impact of early Christianity and monasticism in Ireland; the birth of Ireland's literary culture; the unique law tracts created by Irish lawyers that afford us insights into the day-to-day lives and habits of ordinary people nearly 1500 years ago.